AnthonyLozano/centos-build-server/README.md

 If you forget to setup networking, you must login as root and setup your network interfaces. https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/s1-networkscripts-interfaces.html

-## Runs scripts
+## Run scripts
-Now you can run the script on the Virtual Machine:
+Now you can run the script on the Virtual Machine.
+Login as root and run:
 ```
 bash <(curl https://raw.githubusercontent.com/AnthonyLozano/centos-build-server/master/install)
 ```